-Protection against faults not covered in 5.3 (e.g. short-circuits to protective earth in primary wiring) need not be fitted as an integral part of the equipment.
+Protection against faults not covered in 5.3 (for example, short circuits to protective earth from wiring in a PRIMARY CIRCUIT) need not be fitted as an integral part of the equipment.

 2.7.3 Short-circuit backup protection

 Unless appropriate short-circuit backup protection is provided, protective devices shall have adequate breaking (rupturing) capacity to interrupt the maximum fault current (including short-circuit current) which can flow.